jmfrank/recurrent_conv_net/README.md

 Parameters are defined in 'run_RNN_SEG.py'.
 The non-obvious parameters are explained below:

-The scripts will automatically create subdirectories in 'work_dir' for different model architectures. params['work_dir'] = os.getcwd()
+The scripts will automatically create subdirectories in 'work_dir' for different model architectures.

-The frequency at which to save the model in terms of iterations. params['checkpointN'] = 1
+checkpoinN: The frequency at which to save the model in terms of iterations.

-Size of the convolution kernel. params['conv_size'] = 6
+conv_size = Size of the convolution kernel for standard 2D convolution layers. combiner_conv_size = Size of the kernel for convolving the previous state with the current frame.
+This should be relatively large to account for any frame-to-frame displacement of the nascent spot.

-Option to pass the recurrent state forward only, or run the model forward, then backward. params['arch_path'] = 'forward_backward' # Can be forward or forward_backward
+arch_path = Option to pass the recurrent state forward only ('forward'), or run the model forward, then backward ('forward_backward')

 Number of time-points to use for each batch. params['backprop_length'] = 6